KevinSalina/BaldwinStables/README.md

 # Baldwin Stables Example Website
 A website I am working on for a small business located in Deep River, CT.
-This webiste will use Javascript, SASS, Node, Express, and be deployed via AWS when completed.
+This webiste will use Javascript, SASS, Node, Express, and be deployed via Heroku.
-A demo of the static site is currently viewable via the link below.
+A working demo of the website if available via the link below

 🔗 **Live preview:** [here](https://kevinsalina.github.io/BaldwinStables/)